canonical/rockcraft/docs/tutorial/flask.rst

 Update Flask application
 ========================

-As a final step, let's say you want to update your application.
-For example, you want to add a new ``/time`` endpoint which returns the current time.
+As a final step, let's update our application.
+For example, we want to add a new ``/time`` endpoint which returns the current time.

 Start by opening the ``app.py`` file in a text editor and update the code to look like the following: